alondahari/alondahari.github.io/_posts/ideas/2024-03-14-ssh-commit-signing-deep-dive.md

 ssh-keygen -t ed25519 -C "myuser@example.com"
 ```

-This command generates a new RSA key-pair with a key length of 4096 bits.
+This command generates a new key-pair using the Ed25519 algorithm.
 The `-C` flag is used to add a comment to the key.
 This is used when signing commits to identify the user who signed the commit.

 After running the command, you will be asked where to save the key.
 By default, the keys are saved in `~/.ssh/id_ed25519` for the private key and `~/.ssh/id_ed25519.pub` for the public key.

 You can also specify a passphrase to protect the private key, but I will not be doing that in this example.
-Personally, I have [1Password](https://developer.1password.com/docs/ssh) to manage my passwords, so I don't see the need to add a passphrase to my private key.
+Personally, I have [1Password](https://developer.1password.com/docs/ssh) to manage my passwords, so that option is not something I need to explore.

 Let's take a look at the private key: